HeardleTournament/HeardleTournament/test-multiplayer.md

 - Initial lobby load not getting latest data
 - Polling not starting immediately
 - Game start not propagating to other players (FIXED: Added lobby status monitoring in polling functions)
+- Skip button not working (FIXED: Modified submitGuess to accept skip parameter and handle empty guesses for skipping)
+- Individual clip progression (FIXED: Each player now has their own clip duration based on their attempts, skipping doesn't affect other players)